AmiraAyadi/Deep-learning-notes/2- Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization/2- Improving Deep Neural Networks: Hyperparameter tuning, Regularization and Optimization_notes.md

 Andrew recommend maybe just retesting or reevaluating your hyperparameters at least once every several months.

-In terms of how people go about searching for hyperparameters, they are two major different ways in which people go about it :
+In terms of how people go about searching for hyperparameters, there are two major different ways in which people go about it :

 One way is if you babysit one model (if you don't have much computational resources):
 - Day 0 you might initialize your parameter as random and then start training.